 Winter Creek near the start of the trail to Hoegees Camp

 The directions are fairly straightforward.
 From Chantry Flats, descend the paved trail 0.6 miles to Roberts Camp.
 After crossing the bridge at the bottom of the pavement, turn left on Lower Winter Creek Trail.
 Make your way along the creek past a few wilderness homes and concrete dams.
 There is a small cave off the side of the trail, a quarter mile from the junction, which appears to be from an abandoned mine.
 The forest is delightful.
 The trail is narrower than the one to Sturtevant Falls, but not much steeper.
 It is also less crowded.

 From 1907 to 1953 (when it burned down) Hoegees Camp served as a resort for hikers.
 Today Hoegees Camp offers vault toilets, picnic tables, and fire rings.
-The fourteen campsites are first-come first-serve.
+The fourteen campsites are first-come first-serve for no fee (free of charge).
+The trail camp is open year round.
 Hoegees Camp is located at an elevation of approximately 2,500 feet.
 Chantry Flats is at 2,150 feet, but you dip to 1,800 feet at Roberts Camp in between.

 To venture past Hoegees Camp, continue up Mount Zion (and beyond to complete the Santa Anita Canyon Loop), or loop back to Chantry Flats on Upper Winter Creek Trail.
 Both extensions can be found at a junction 0.2 miles above the campground at the end of Lower Winter Creek Trail.

 To get to the trailhead: Take the 210 east through Pasadena to Arcadia.
 Exit Santa Anita and head north.
 Go up the mountain for 5 miles until the road ends at Chantry Flats.
 Display your National Forest adventure pass and park your car in the lot.